vhawk19/Py_Primer/Functions/Introduction_to_Functions.md

   * You can reuse the code repeatedly instead of rewriting the same set of instructions again.
   * Significantly improves code debugging: it'll allow you to pinpoint an error to a specific code block.
   * If a certain function breaks during developement, you can still run the rest of the program without issues.
+  * Allows division of labour: each member can work on a seperate function without conflicting code.